sjakthol/sjakthol-github-io-source/content/projects/aws-kms-crypt.md

 Date: 2017-09-10
 ---

-aws-kms-crypt is a cross-language utility for securing the confidentiality of secrets and sensitive data in AWS.
+`aws-kms-crypt` is a cross-language utility for managing application secrets within AWS using the KMS service.
 The key features of this tool are:

 * Simple APIs for encrypting and decrypting sensitive data
 * Interoperable implementations for multiple languages (Bash, Node and Python)